 I’ve loved to cook and bake since the Christmas my parents got me an easy bake oven as a child.
 No joke.
 My favourite was the spice cake which I have yet to re-create!
 I loved that ‘toy’!
 From there I went on to create my very first recipe: ‘Al’s Special Delight’… It was bad.. so bad… basically a slice of bread, with miracle whip, topped off with a slice of fake cheese and (oh how I hate to continue) microwave until the cheese melts.. *barf* BUT my parents were troopers and ‘loved’ my recipe.
 I used to make it all the time for my 3 siblings. *hangs head in shame* Trust me when I say my recipes have become much better!!

-I am so lucky so have such an incredible little family.
+I am so lucky so have such an incredible family.

-It’s been just about 10 years since and 2 little ladies who fill our world with chaos and love, laughter and light.
+It’s been just about 10 years since Nick and I met.
+Payton and Kienan are adults now with lives of their own and now we have 2 little ladies of our very own who fill our world with chaos and love, laughter and light.

 When I was just beginning my 20’s I was diagnosed with a condition called PCOS.
 Basically PCOS is a condition that completely messes with your hormones.
 This usually comes with hair loss, weight gain and having a hard time losing weight, and at the time, most devastatingly: infertility.